eatlas/CS_AIMS_Coral-Sea-Features_Img/README.md

 More details about the processing can be found in the extensive comments in the `01-gee/sentinel2/s2Utils.js` script library.

+## Depth contours

 In addition to the imagery, depth contours (5 m and 10 m) were estimated using Satellite Derived Bathymetry.
-The intention of these contours was for the 5 m contour was to develop a more quantitative measure of the reef top.
-The GBR features dataset has a matching 'Dry Reefs' dataset that has no documented definition.
+The intention of these contours was to establish a more quantitative measure of reef top.
+The GBRMPA GBR features dataset has a matching 'Dry Reefs' dataset that has no documented definition.
-Matching these features to bathymetry indicates that they correspond to approximately the 5 m depth contour and thus don't represent areas that dry out.
-We therefore use an estimate of the 5 m contour as a replacement for the 'Dry Reefs' in the Coral Sea.
+Matching these features to bathymetry indicates that they correspond to approximately the 5 m depth contour.
+A 5 m depth means that these areas don't really represent areas that dry out, but instead represent the shallow tops of reefs.
+To create a similar product for the Coral Sea we therefore use an estimate of the 5 m contour as a replacement for the 'Dry Reefs' in the Coral Sea.
 A 10 m contour was also developed to provide an addtional represention of the 3D structure of the reef.